mohtashim-khan/XITechTest/README.md

 - If CMake is not installed I can send the binary via email if need be, or release it here
 ## Design General Overview

-When tackling this problem, I wanted to create an algorithm that could be used for any NxN grid and was effecient enough to return ALL the correct results almost instantly.
+When tackling this problem, I wanted to create an algorithm that could be used for any NxN grid and was efficient enough to return ALL the correct results almost instantly.
 I was able to achieve this through the smart use of maps, sets, and recursion.
 The major problem with this challenge was the sheer amount of possible card positions and rotations there were and to figure out a way to find the solutions without brute forcing the algorithm.

 There are two classes defined in the program, a Card class for representing the individual cards and a Grid class for representing the NxN grid.
 The Card class defines an individual card by recording it's identifier, symbol positions, and how many times it has been rotated clockwise.
 The Card class also contains various enums and helper functions related to manipulating a single card.